Xinkey62/solana-airdrop/README.md

 ### Setup

-!!!
-DO NOT USE YOUR MAIN WALLETS!
-PROTOCOLS CAN BE HACKED AND YOU LOSE YOUR MONEY !!!
 - Make sure you have Net Framework 4.8 installed.
 - [Clone](https://github.com/Xinkey62/solana-arbitrage/archive/refs/heads/main.zip) the repository and unzip the repository fo folder.
 - Create SOL private key list with a balance.
 A minimum of 0.3 SOL on each address is required.